Oppression: Racial oppression

-Class Discrimination
+Class discrimination

 Class oppression, sometimes referred to as classism, can be defined as prejudice and discrimination based on social class.
 Class is a social ranking system which is based on income, wealth, education, status, and power.
-A class is a large group of people who share similar economic or social positions based on their income, wealth, property ownership, job status, education, skills, and power in the economic and political sphere.
-The most commonly used class categories include: upper class, middle class, working class, and poor class.
-A majority of people in the United States self-identify in surveys as middle class, despite vast differences in income and status.
+A class is a large group of people who share similar economic or social positions based on their income, wealth, property ownership, job status, education, skills, or power in the economic and political sphere.
+The most commonly used class categories include upper class, middle class, working class, and poor class.
 Class is also experienced differently depending on race, gender, ethnicity, global location, disability, and more.
 Class oppression of the poor and working class can lead to deprivation of basic needs and a feeling of inferiority to higher-class people, as well as shame towards one's traditional class, race, gender, or ethnic heritage.
 In the United States, class has become racialized leaving the greater percentage of people of color living in poverty.
-Since class oppression is universal among the majority class in American society, at times it can seem invisible, however, it is a relevant issue that causes suffering for many.